zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-JSON-RPC-API.md

 ### Fetch the results

 When the test has completed the test results can be fetched.
-The test ID is found above and then the language has to be choosen.
+The test ID is found above and then the language has to be chosen.
 Here `en` is used.
 More about languages below.
 Run
 `zmb get_test_results --test-id 879d13569db70fde --lang en | jq` and get a JSON structure with data (as with `zmtest`).
 Again, the JSON structure is long and is